-Beginning July 1, 2014, a gasoline use tax will be imposed on gasoline and gasohol fuels.
+As of July 1, 2014, a gasoline use tax is in effect for gasoline and gasohol fuels.
 The gasoline use tax replaces the prepaid sales tax on gasoline collected from the retail merchant.

 The gasoline use tax will be collected when a qualified distributor sells gasoline to a nonqualified distributor.
 The tax will not be collected when a qualified distributor sells to qualified distributor or exports the gasoline to another state.
-The qualified distributor must collect and remit the tax from the nonqualified distributor to the Indiana Department of Revenue.
+The qualified distributor must collect and remit the tax from the nonqualified distributor to the DOR.

 Retail stations should include the gasoline use tax in the pump price of gasoline.
 Retail stations are reimbursed for the gasoline use tax in the same way they are reimbursed for gasoline or special fuel taxes included in the pump price.